isc-projects/stork/doc/usage.rst

 status column, typically: DHCPv4, DHCPv6, DDNS, and CA (Kea Control Agent).

-Eventually, when support for BIND 9 is added, the Stork agent will look for ``named`` in the process list and parse the configuration file that is given with the ``-c`` argument.
-If the ``named`` process is started without a specific configuration file, the Stork agent will default to ``/etc/bind/named.conf``.
+Eventually, when support for BIND 9 is added, the Stork Agent will look for ``named`` in the process list and parse the configuration file that is given with the ``-c`` argument.
+If the ``named`` process is started without a specific configuration file, the Stork Agent will default to ``/etc/bind/named.conf``.

 Stork uses ``rndc`` to retrieve the application status.
 It looks for the ``controls`` statement in the configuration file, and uses the first listed control point for monitoring the application.

-Furthermore, the Stork agent can be used as a Prometheus exporter.
+Furthermore, the Stork Agent can be used as a Prometheus exporter.
 Stork is able to do so if ``named`` is built with ``json-c`` because it gathers statistics via the JSON statistics API.
 The ``named.conf`` file must have a ``statistics-channel`` configured;